A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{ield-programmable} gate arrays (FPGAs) have become popular and been widely applied in various fields, such as communication, computation, deep learning, and digital signal processing, due to its configurability, fast development-cycles, and abundant resources.
-Because of the low-latency and low-power features, FPGAs also play an important role in highly real-time and embedded systems.
-With widespread applications, the security issues of the FPGAs are gaining more and more focus.
-Since the function of the FPGA is fully determined by the bitstream used to configure the FPGA, it is possible to retrieve the design details of the circuit implemented in FPGA by reverse engineering the bitstream.
+\PARstart{F}{ield-programmable} gate arrays (FPGAs) are gaining prominence in a wide array of fields, such as communication, deep learning, and digital signal processing, due to their distinct features and advantages of configurability, fast development cycle, and availability of abundant logic/storage resources.
+Along with the widespread adoption of FPGA technologies comes a pressing security concern of the FPGA-based systems.
+Since the functions and behaviors of an FPGA design are fully determined by its bitstream that contains the configuration data to be loaded into the FPGA during power-on, the bitstream is becoming a weak part of the FPGA security.
+One way to fully assess the resilience of an FPGA design boils down reverse-engineering the bitstream to detect/isolate various function blocks and correspondingly determine their intended functionalities.

-This paper focuses on the reverse analysis of circuit design function.
-Detecting known function blocks from the circuit design can play the role of pre-analysis and offer assistance to the analysis of the circuit's system function.
-After the function blocks are detected, the system function implemented on the circuit can be further found out.

-We take the scenario shown in Fig.~\ref{fig1} as an example to demonstrate that FPGA function block detection helps analyze the circuit's system function.
-In this scenario, circuit's system function refers to the application algorithm implemented on FPGA and the application algorithm contains different kinds of function blocks.
-After bitstream access, function blocks contained in the application algorithm can be identified through FPGA function block detection from the bitstream.
-Then, the application algorithm can be found out or narrowed down to several candidates.